-NPCs that submit the Conditions of Participation Agreements in electronic format are required to retain original copies in case they are requested by the IPC.
+NPCs that submit the Conditions of Participation Agreements in electronic format are required to retain original copies in case the IPC requests them.

 The OCOG Accreditation area shall be able to provide real-time information, if requested by the IPC, on the location of the completed and signed IPC Paralympic Games Conditions of Participation Agreement following the completion of all DRMs during the period of the Paralympic Games.